flashbots/mev-boost-relay/README.md

 You can disable storing the execution payloads in the database with this environment variable:
 `DISABLE_PAYLOAD_DATABASE_STORAGE=1`.

-### Builder submission validation nodes
+## Builder submission validation nodes

-You can run the builder project to validate block builder submissions: https://github.com/flashbots/builder
+You can use the [builder project](https://github.com/flashbots/builder) to validate block builder submissions: https://github.com/flashbots/builder

 Here's an example systemd config: